Graduate Policies and Procedures

 Military Service Activation Interruption of Education

-From time to time, students who are reservists or members of the National Guard may be called to active duty in the U.S. military after a semester has begun.
+From time to time, students who are reservists or members of the National Guard may be called to required duty in the U.S. military after a semester has begun.
 These students have several options for the treatment of their enrollment and tuition.

 Option to Remain Enrolled and Complete Coursework Following Brief Military Service

-Under certain circumstances, a student who is required to participate in active military service is excused from scheduled classes or other required activities and will be allowed to complete an assignment or exam within a reasonable time after the absence.
-The excused absence is permitted only if the student will miss no more than 25% of the total number of class meetings or the contact hour equivalent (not including the final examination period) for the specific course or courses in which the student is enrolled at the beginning of the period of active military service.
+Under certain circumstances, a student who is required to participate in required military service is excused from scheduled classes or other required activities and will be allowed to complete an assignment or exam within a reasonable time after the absence.
+The excused absence is permitted only if the student will miss no more than 25% of the total number of class meetings or the contact hour equivalent (not including the final examination period) for the specific course or courses in which the student is enrolled at the beginning of the period of required military service.

 Option to Withdraw, Receive Incomplete Grade, or Receive Final Grade